heber-silva/CKA-Obsidian-Vault/Security/Cloud Native Security and Kubernetes.md

 3. Adopt and follow processes to update dependencies when updates are available, especially in response to security announcements.
 4. Use validation mechanisms such as digital certificates for supply chain assurance.
 5. Subscribe to feeds and other mechanisms to alert you to security risks.
 6. Restrict access to artifacts.
-Place container images in a [private registry](https://kubernetes.io/docs/concepts/containers/images/#using-a-private-registry) that only allows authorized clients to pull images.
+Place container images in a [](https://kubernetes.io/docs/concepts/containers/images/#using-a-private-registry) that only allows authorized clients to pull images.

 ## _Deploy_ lifecycle phase[](https://kubernetes.io/docs/concepts/security/cloud-native-security/#lifecycle-phase-deploy)